MBTemple/project-faadbot/README.md

 ## Vision

-*FOR* discord users *WHO* require mundane actions that require moderator approval, the FAADBot is a discord bot *THAT* automates these mundane tasks. *UNLIKE* most other discord bots, *OUR PRODUCT* will be developed modularly to allow for easy addition of new features in an open source environment.
+*FOR* discord users *WHO* have user requests that require moderator approval, the FAADBot is a discord bot *THAT* automates handling of these mundane tasks to reduce workload on moderators *UNLIKE* most other discord bots, *OUR PRODUCT* will be created modularly to promote open-source additon of additional functionalities.

 ## Personas